GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

 Click here to learn about [[FX SubZones|FX and Instrument Mapping#fx-subzones]].

 ## GoTrackSend
-Use the GoTrackSend action to activate a TrackSend zone.
+Use the GoTrackSend action to activate the [[TrackSend|Send Zones]] zone type.
+This type of zone has a fixed name.
 This action provides feedback to surfaces that support it and will act as a toggle for activating and exiting the zone.
 ```
 Zone "Buttons"
     AudioInstrument             GoTrackSend